kiz13/kiz.note/topics/oracle-db.md

 [no suitable driver found?](https://stackoverflow.com/questions/12103369/sqlexception-no-suitable-driver-found-for-jdbcoraclethin-localhost1521-or) The "ojdbc.jar" is not in the CLASSPATH of your application

+[why do I need to quote my table's column name when running the query?](https://stackoverflow.com/questions/38328169/oracle-db-quote-column-names) If you name a schema object using a quoted identifier, then you must use the double quotation marks whenever you refer to that object.

 ## table of contents

 - [安装前后需要注意的点](#安装前后需要注意的点)